charlesduan/hicite/README.md

 ## Producing Module Documentation

-To produce documentation for an individual module, run `latex [module].dtx`.
+To produce documentation for an individual module, run `make doc/[module].pdf`.
-This will compile code in both the `doc` and `package` sections, producing a document with commented source code in addition to the user manual text.
+This will compile the corresponding file `src/[module].dtx`, including both the `doc` and `package` sections, thereby producing a document with commented source code in addition to the user manual text.

 ## Producing the User Manual and Package Source

-The included `.ins` file will produce both the user manual (as a `.tex` file to be compiled) and the `.sty` file for the package.
-It does so by running *docstrip* to extract `doc` guard blocks for the manual and `package` guard blocks for the package.
+To make the user manual, run `make` with no arguments.
+To make the `hicite.sty` package file, run `make package`.

+Both of these commands will start by compiling the `hicite.ins` file, which generates the manual source code, the package files, and several auxiliary files.
+With no arguments, `make` will further compile the manual source code into a PDF document.

+The manual is made by stripping out only the `doc` sections of all of the module source code files and combining them into a single document.
+The package files, by contrast, consiste of only the `package` sections with comments stripped.

 Additional files required for the distribution are in the folder `support`.
-To produce a complete distribution, run `make dist`.
+To produce a complete distribution, run `make dist`, which will combine all the necessary files for a distribution into a correctly formed TeX directory tree.

 ## Running Tests

+The tests are run by calling `make test`.
+This produces a file `test/test.tex` which, when compiled, checks the operation of the package.
+Upon compilation, the resulting document can be reviewed to ensure that all of the test outputs match expectations.
+The compilation process attempts to perform as many checks as possible automatically, but in some cases the best it can do is ensure that the package's output is the same physical length as the expected result.
+The latter types of tests are marked as ``Probably passed.''